 Insights from Peter Baker at the 46th International GMP Conference

-Speaking at the 46th International GMP Conference in March, Baker painstakingly detailed how he has seen data integrity issues get mishandled—especially, systemic, organizational snafus—and how companies should actually handle them.
+Speaking at the 46th International GMP Conference in March, Baker painstakingly detailed how he has seen DI issues get mishandled—especially, systemic, organizational snafus—and how companies should actually handle them.

-[Related: For more on data integrity issues specific to analytical instruments, click here to access the recording of the Redica Systems webinar, “Are Laboratories Perpetuating Data Integrity Problems?”]
+[Related: For more on DI issues specific to analytical instruments, click here to access the recording of the Redica Systems webinar, “Are Laboratories Perpetuating Data Integrity Problems?”]

 This article is part II of a two-part series covering insights from Peter Baker’s presentation, “Handling the Inevitable: Investigations Where Data Integrity Has Been Implicated.”
-This second half presents Baker’s insights on managing data integrity issues with quality risk management (QRM).
-Please see Part I of this series for Baker’s thoughts on how data integrity issues can snowball—especially the systemic dynamics that contribute.
+This second half presents Baker’s insights on managing DI issues with quality risk management (QRM).
+Please see Part I of this series for Baker’s thoughts on how DI issues can snowball—especially the systemic dynamics that contribute.

 Handling Data Integrity Issues Properly with QRM